Elias Syriani: Trial and appeals

 Before Teresa's death, Syriani was charged with assault with a deadly weapon with intent to kill.
 This charge was changed to capital murder after her death.
-On June 12, 1991 he was sentenced to death in Mecklenburg County Superior Court, with the jury finding as an aggravating factor the crime being especially heinous, atrocious, or cruel.
-This outweighed the eight mitigating circumstances they also found.
+On 12 June 1991 he was sentenced to death at the Mecklenburg County Superior Court, with the jury finding as an aggravating factor the crime being especially heinous, atrocious, or cruel.
+This outweighed the eight mitigating circumstances that they also found.

 Syriani testified that his wife had hit him almost every day in front of their children and had called the police about him several times.
 He did admit to hitting her three or four times during their first five years of marriage.
 The children contradicted him, saying that the marriage was full of instances of domestic violence from both sides.
-Their middle daughter, Sara, testified in the penalty phase of the trial that during one argument Syriani chased after Teresa with a pair of scissors, in another instance back-handed her while they were in the car and one time threw her down the stairs by her hair.
+Their middle daughter, Sara, testified in the penalty phase of the trial, that during one argument, Syriani chased Teresa with a pair of scissors.
+In another instance, Teresa claimed that Syriani back-handed her while they were in the car and one time threw her down the stairs by her hair.
 John said that another time, his father threatened Teresa with a bat.

 Syriani petitioned for a writ of habeas corpus, arguing that his trial counsel was ineffective and denied him a fair trial.
+He expressed that he was under fear of losing his children during the crime, claiming a diagnosis of PTSD from psychologists.
+He also gave evidence of his good behavior while incarcerated.
 His children said they had forgiven their father and asked that his sentence be commuted.
-An appeal to the Supreme Court of the United States was denied in October 2005 and the execution date subsequently set for November 18, 2005.
+An appeal to the Supreme Court of the United States was denied in October 2005 and the execution date was subsequently set for 18 November 2005.

-An appeal for clemency was denied by Governor Mike Easley on November 17.
+An appeal for clemency was denied by the at-the-time North Carolinian Governor, Mike Easley on 17 November 2005, a day before Syriani's scheduled execution.